shichao-an/blog-source/2015/05/21/setup_nss_ldapd_on_ubuntu_14_04.rst

 The last line ``nss_initgroups_ignoreusers ALLLOCAL`` prevents group membership lookups through LDAP for all local users.

-The other settings for PAM, sudoers and access.conf are essentially the same as the old nss-ldap setup.
-Just make sure to restart the LDAP nameservice daemon, nslcd, after making changes to ``/etc/nslcd.conf``.
+The remaining settings for PAM, sudoers and access.conf are essentially the same as the old nss-ldap setup.
+Just make sure to restart the LDAP nameservice daemon, nslcd, after making changes to ``/etc/nslcd.conf``:

 ::